The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 What is the Amazon BuyBox?

 The Amazon BuyBox refers to the visually highlighted box with two yellow and orange buttons that is displayed on every product page.
-These buttons are the easiest way for customers to add an item to their cart or buy it directly.
+These buttons provide customers with the easiest way to add an item to their cart or buy it directly.
 Many products are offered by multiple sellers, which is why the algorithm decides which specific offer is placed in the BuyBox based on various criteria.
 Since around 90% of all customers shop through the BuyBox and do not consult the list of all other offers, the shopping cart field, as it is called in German, is highly sought after.

 Is there a second BuyBox on Amazon?